quasoft/adblockradio/README.md

-# AdBlockRadio - console radio player that blocks advertisements
+# AdBlockRadio - Internet radio player that blocks advertisements

-*Note: Project is still in experimental state.
-Work is in progress and ads are currently not blocked*
+The player is currently using metadata tags, containing song title, to detect advertisement blocks.

 ## Requirements:

-* Python 3.X
+* Python 3.4 or newer
 * GStreamer 1.X
 * Python bindings for GStreamer
+* PyQt4
-* python-daemon package
+* python-daemon package (only needed, if you want the player to run as console daemon)

 ## How to install:

+1. Install GStreamer (for streaming audio):

+        sudo apt-get install gstreamer1.0
+        sudo apt-get install gstreamer1.0-plugins-base
+        sudo apt-get install gstreamer1.0-plugins-good

+2. Install PyQT4 (for system tray icon):

+        sudo apt-get install python3-pyqt4

-1. Install python-daemon (for daemonizing player):
+3. Install python-daemon (for daemonizing player):

         pip install python-daemon